davidcelis/recommendable/README.md

 * Ruby 1.8.7 or 1.9.x
 * ActiveRecord, Sequel, DataMapper, Mongoid, or MongoMapper (your models must have an `id` field)
-* Sidekiq, Resque, DelayedJob (optional but highly recommended)
+* [Sidekiq][sidekiq], [Resque][resque], [DelayedJob][delayed-job] (optional but highly recommended)

 Bundling one of the queueing systems above is highly recommended to avoid having to manually refresh users' recommendations.
-If running on Rails 4, the built-in queueing system is supported.
-If you bundle [Sidekiq][sidekiq], [Resque][resque], or [DelayedJob][delayed_job], Recommendable will use your bundled queueing system instead.
-If bundling Sidekiq, you should also include ['sidekiq-middleware'][sidekiq-middleware] in your Gemfile to ensure that a user will not get enqueued more than once at a time.
-If bundling Resque, you should include ['resque-loner'][resque-loner] for this.
-As far as I know, there is no current way to avoid duplicate jobs in DelayedJob.
+If you bundle [Sidekiq][sidekiq], you should also include ['sidekiq-middleware'][sidekiq-middleware] in your Gemfile to ensure that a user will not get enqueued more than once at a time.
+If bundling [Resque][resque], you should include ['resque-loner'][resque-loner] for this.
+As far as I know, there is no current way to avoid duplicate jobs in [DelayedJob][delayed-job].
+Queueing for [Torquebox][torquebox] is also supported.

 ## Installation